 Launceston, Torpoint and Liskeard Lead Because Entry Prices Are Low, Not Because Rents Are High

-Launceston (PL15) tops the county table at 5.7% because its median sale price of £243,278 sits well below the county median, while rental demand stays steady from commuters serving Plymouth and the Tamar valley employers.
+Launceston (PL15) tops the county table at 5.7% because its median sale price of about £243,000 sits well below the county median, while rental demand stays steady from commuters serving Plymouth and the Tamar valley employers.
 The town sits on the A30 just inside the Cornish border, meaning it draws working tenants who want Cornwall addresses without Cornish coastal prices.
-Rents of £1,164 a month are not exceptional in absolute terms; the yield comes from the denominator, not the numerator.
+Rents of about £1,200 a month are not exceptional in absolute terms; the yield comes from the denominator, not the numerator.

 Torpoint (PL11) tells a similar story through a different lens.
 The town sits opposite Plymouth across the Tamar and functions effectively as a Plymouth commuter suburb with a Cornwall postcode.
 Naval dockyard workers, Plymouth hospital staff, and cross-river commuters form a deep and stable tenant pool that is insulated from holiday-season volatility.
-At £237,196 and £1,116 a month, Torpoint is more of a buy-to-let suburb than a holiday let suburb, a distinction the two yield columns in the table make visible.
+At about £237,000 and about £1,100 a month, Torpoint is more of a buy-to-let suburb than a holiday let suburb, a distinction the two yield columns in the table make visible.

 Liskeard (PL14) rounds out the top three at 5.6%.
 Sitting on the A38 midway between Plymouth and Bodmin, Liskeard benefits from the same logic: affordable housing stock, a working tenant base drawn from nearby market towns and light industrial employment, and no meaningful coastal premium baked into the prices.
 It is likely to perform best on long-term letting, where tenant stability matters more than peak-season rates.